-Course Objectives: The objectives of this course is to make the student
+Course Objectives: On completion of this Course the student shall be able to

 - To identify the topic by reviewing literature. - To develop methodology to carry project thesis work. - Based on the topic, setting objectives to carryout project thesis work - To identify the topic by conferences - To identify the topic by journals